NOTE: The following Festival rules apply to the 2026 Festival.

 Display and Sale of Work

 Only the works of accepted artists may be displayed or sold at the Festival.
 “Sale” signs are prohibited.
 Ribbons and awards from other art shows or other festivals may not be displayed.
+All artwork shall be displayed in its final form.
+Artists shall not engage in painting, drawing, or any other production of artwork or revisions to artwork during Festival hours.

 All exhibited artwork must be available for sale.
 Prices for all exhibited artwork must be clearly noted on or beside each piece.
-Notwithstanding the foregoing, the prices for jewelry may be noted on a price list which is displayed and readily available for viewing by all patrons.
+Notwithstanding the foregoing, the prices for jewelry may be noted on a price list which is readily available for viewing by all patrons.

 Booth Display